EmulairEmulator/Emulair-Lemuroid-clone/README.md

 ## Removed Features (from Lemuroid)
 - Android TV support
 - Turn games into shortcuts for your launcher
-- Sync saves on Google Drive
+- Save files to Google Drive (only if downloaded from Google Play; Drive folder inaccessible)

 **Note: Some features will be brought back later.**